On reconstruction of inclusions in a heat conductive body from dynamical boundary data over a finite time interval: Introduction

 \subsection{A formula with a general heat flux}

 The new point of this paper is a derivation of the following formula which can be considered as the main result of this paper.
-It makes use of a single set of a heat flux and the corresponding temperature on $\partial\Omega\times\,]0,\,T[$ and gives a pre-knowledge about the location of inclusions.
+It makes use of a single set of a heat flux and the corresponding temperature on $\partial\Omega\times\,]0,\,T[$ and gives partial or rough information about the location of inclusions.